Sokrates1989/stateChecker-client/README.md

 ## Requirements

-Requires python in the base project.
+Requires python, pyTelegramBotApi and git to be used in the base project.

 ## Install and information